Updated: Jul 27

-Actually, that's a misnomer - most developers still have a model of their development within their marketing suite.
-The real question is; is it real or virtual?
+Most property developers still have an architectural model of their development within their marketing suite.
+The question is; is it real or virtual?

 Having recently celebrated a decade at Quintessence it was interesting to look back and see how far marketing suite Proptech has come over the last 10 years.